chandranshuanalyst/Car-Price-Predict/README.md

 * Standardising features and applying train test split.<br/>
 * Applying linear regression to the entire dataset to get a model.

-### The Multiple Linear Regression model has Mse equal to 0.384 and R squared equal to approximately 62% .
+### The Multiple Linear Regression model has MSE equal to 0.384 and R squared equal to approximately 62% .